catalyst-cloud/catalystcloud-docs/source/faq/cant-ssh-to-instance.rst

 .. code-block:: bash

- $ nova show example-instance | grep security_groups
+ $ openstack server show example-instance | grep security_groups
  | security_groups                      | example-instance-sg, default

 You can check what your public source IP address is using one of the following